VWiman/continuity/README.md

 ### Day 4 - 11 Oct

 > Finished styling.
 Added a slice to fetch movie details.
 Added and implemented a modal to view movie details.
+Reworked buttons into seperate components, need to document this.